 Be open to changing the dates to a later date

-Chances are, the situation will resolve itself within a couple month’s time, but no one can know this for certain.
-So if your wedding date is far enough out—i.e. six or more months—and you don't want to risk it, it might be wise to connect with your venue and vendors about switching the date.
-“If it's possible to delay the date of the wedding, consider that option,” says Rothweiler.
+Depending on where and when your destination wedding is set to take place, it might be wise to connect with your venue and vendors about switching the date.
+“If it's possible to delay the date of the wedding, consider that option,” says Danielle Rothweiler of Rothweiler Event Design in Verona, New Jersey.
 “Remember, this will affect more than just you, including your wedding guests.”

 Communicate with your guests

 Just as you’re wondering how best to handle your upcoming wedding plans, your guests are wondering the same thing.
 Waigand advises that couples not assume that their wedding vendors and guests know what they are going to do.
 “Over-communicate to make sure everyone knows, as this will help mitigate any misinformation.”
 Consider reaching out to as many guests as possible via text message or email and posting new information on your wedding website so that they know they have a place that they can go for updates.
 “As hard as it might be, showing understanding is important right now,” says Rothweiler.
-“Odds are, your guests will feel awful if they cannot attend your wedding with current travel bans, but that's not their fault.”
+“Odds are, your guests will feel awful if they cannot attend your wedding if there are travel bans in place, but that's not their fault.”